 Making our sun creams safe for all

-When making our sun creams, our aim is to create a non-toxic formula that delivers gentle but effective UVA & UVB protection without harming the environment.
+When making our sun creams, our aim is to create a non-toxic formula that looks after skin without harming the environment.

 This makes the manufacturing process quite complicated and, to ensure the product is safe for skin and the sea, our Cosmetic Scientist conducts extensive research into legislation governing sun care manufacturing and continuously reviews scientific evidence around sun filter’s aquatic safety profile.
 This helps to ensure that sunscreen ingredients known to be harmful to aquatic life never make it into our reef-friendly products.